 - For wider walkways, such as observation decks/piers, you may have to design for 100-250 psf.

-- If your boardwalk is 7 to 10 feet wide, the AASHTO LRFD Guide Specifications for Design of Pedestrian Bridges requires it to be designed for an H-5 truck (10,000 lb. vehicular load).
+- If your boardwalk clear width is 7 to 10 feet wide, the AASHTO LRFD Guide Specifications for Design of Pedestrian Bridges requires it to be designed for an H-5 truck (10,000 lb. vehicular load).
 If your boardwalk is over 10 feet wide, code requires it to be designed for an H-10 truck (20,000 lb. vehicular load).

 "I'm often asked 'how wide of a boardwalk, what is your limiting width that goes into a boardwalk?'